Torrens University Australia

-Torrens University is an Australian international private, for-profit university and vocational registered training organisation, with campuses in Sydney, Melbourne, Brisbane, Adelaide, Gold Coast, Blue Mountains, Australia, Auckland, New Zealand, and Suzhou, China.
-It began teaching in its first campus in the Torrens Building in Adelaide city centre.
-As of 2022 the university has about 21,000 enrolled students.
-As a private higher education provider, Torrens University Australia is the only university in Australia and New Zealand, and one of four globally, to be a Certified B Corporation, meaning it meets high standards of verified performance, accountability, and transparency across five key impact areas: students, staff, community, governance, and the environment.
+Torrens University is an Australian international private, for-profit university and vocational registered training organisation, with campuses in Sydney, Melbourne, Brisbane, Adelaide, Blue Mountains, and Auckland, New Zealand.

 Torrens University Australia, along with Think Education and Media Design School, together form Torrens Global Education, which is part of Strategic Education, Inc.

 History

 An application from Laureate Education Asia to found a private university was approved by the Government of South Australia in October 2011.
 Upon commission, Torrens University became the 33rd university in Australia and the first new university for 20 years.

-The go-ahead for the new university was given by the South Australian Cabinet following Premier Mike Rann's negotiations in Australia and in Cancun, Mexico, with Laureate Chairman Douglas Becker and Chancellor Michael Mann.
+The go-ahead for the new university was given by the South Australian Cabinet following Premier Mike Rann's negotiations in Australia and in Cancun, Mexico, with Laureate chairman Douglas Becker and Chancellor Michael Mann.
 Honorary Laureate Chancellor and former US President Bill Clinton publicly endorsed the Australian project.

 The founding President and Vice-chancellor was Fred McDougall, former deputy vice-chancellor and vice-president of the University of Adelaide.

 Torrens University Australia was accredited by the Tertiary Education Quality and Standards Agency in 2012.
 It was originally expected to open in 2013 but commenced teaching in 2014.
 In September 2019, Torrens University was reaccredited by TEQSA for 5 years until September 2024.

-In 2020 Strategic Education Inc. became the new owner of Torrens University Australia.
+In 2020 Strategic Education, Inc. became the new owner of Torrens University Australia.
 This new alliance created a global network of over 100,000 learners around the world.

-Campuses
+Campuses and buildings

-As of 2021, Torrens University has campuses in and around five cities in Australia, one in New Zealand and one in China.
-There are about 20,000 enrolled students.
+As of 2021, Torrens University has campuses in and around five cities in Australia and one in New Zealand.

 Adelaide

 Adelaide was the first location in the country, opening its first campus in the heritage-listed Torrens Building on Victoria Square/Tarndanyangga, in the CBD, in 2013.

-On 3 August 2015 the university opened a new campus just along the road in the old Menz Biscuits factory on Wakefield Street, and as of 2019 no longer lists Torrens Building as another campus.
-There is another campus in Adelaide on Pulteney Street.
-This campus is the Blue Mountains International Hotel Management School hub in the centre of Adelaide’s CBD, exclusively focused on students studying a Master of International Hotel Management.
+On 3 August 2015, the university opened a new campus just along the road in the old Menz Biscuits factory on Wakefield Street, and as of 2019 no longer lists Torrens Building as another campus.
+There was another campus in Adelaide on Pulteney Street.
+This campus was the Blue Mountains International Hotel Management School hub in the centre of Adelaide's CBD, exclusively focused on students studying a Master of International Hotel Management.
+This campus closed in 2025 and all Adelaide students are now studying at the Wakefield St campus.